vincentmdealmeida/DEMOS2/README.md

 # DEMOS2

-Prototype Django based e-voting application, to demonstrate DEMOS2's client-side encryption e-voting.
+Prototype Django-based e-voting application, to demonstrate DEMOS2's client-side encryption e-voting.

 The previous repository for DEMOS2 by Carey Williams can be found at: https://github.com/CareyJWilliams/DEMOS2

-### Dependencies
+### Main Application Dependencies

     Python: Version 2.7 (Anything higher than this will not currently work) Python packages: Specified in 'requirements.txt' - PyCharm will detect these dependencies and offer installation